 A: No!
 View our map (coming soon!) and pick any home as your starting point.
 You can visit the six homes in any order throughout the entire two days.

 Q: Must I wear booties inside the homes?

 A: Yes, thank you for helping us respect the space of our homeowners.
 We will require that everyone (children included) must wear the provided booties or take off their shoes and wear socks inside the homes.

 Q: Are children allowed to attend the Lakewood Home?

-A: ABSOLUTELY!
+A: Absolutely!
 The Lakewood Home Tour is a fundraiser for our local schools and we would hate to exclude our very own small benefactors.
-However, we do ask that parents make sure children do not touch anything in the homes and either carry or hold hands of small children.
-By the way, children under 12 are free.
+However, we do ask that parents make sure children do not touch anything in the homes and that parents either carry or hold the hands of small children.

 Q: Is the Lakewood Home Tour pet-friendly?

 A: No. Please do not bring pets.